SandersISD/gpt2notion/README.md

 Important note for HKUST Azure OpenAI API users:

-> From [the officlal documentation](https://itsc.hkust.edu.hk/services/it-infrastructure/azure-openai-api-service), "Supported OpenAI API Models and Versions" does NOT support specifying model version such as `gpt-35-turbo-1106` unlike other API endpoints!
+> From [the official documentation](https://itsc.hkust.edu.hk/services/it-infrastructure/azure-openai-api-service), "Supported OpenAI API Models and Versions" does NOT support specifying model version such as `gpt-35-turbo-1106` unlike other API endpoints!
 >
 > It just occurs that `gpt-35-turbo-16k` supports to use `tools` parameter, but not `gpt-35-turbo`.
 >